JGrebot/fcc-bz-mesh/README.md

 ## About

-This repo allows to build, with gmsh python API, a mesh of a face cubic centered (f.c.c.)
+This repo allows to build, with [GMSH](https://gmsh.info/) python API, a mesh of a face cubic centered (f.c.c.)
 Brillouin Zone (BZ): full, 1/2, 1/8 and 1/48 of the BZ.
 Refinement box in the delta and L valley can optionnaly be added.

 ## Dependency